-Recruitment and selection to leadership positions
+Limited processes of recruitment and selection to leadership positions

-- Professional clubs, personal recommendation and lack of advertising positions - 'How can minorities get these jobs, or even apply for these jobs, if they don't even know that they exist, or that there is not a proper process for them to go through to even be considered for these jobs' - National federation committees, dominant social networks, patronage and sponsored mobility - 'If it were based on people being appointed for their skills, you would see a lot more minorities.
+- Recruitment premised on personal recommendation and positions not publicly advertised at professional clubs - 'How can minorities get these jobs, or even apply for these jobs, if they don't even know that they exist, or that there is not a proper process for them to go through to even be considered for these jobs' - National federation committee selection premised on patronage, sponsored mobility and reward - Recruitment from dominant networks of 'known' applicants with shared norms, values and cultural backgrounds

+'If it were based on people being appointed for their skills, you would see lot more minorities.
 But with the pyramid way in which those positions are designated.
 There's no chance.
 It's 'like for like' selection and more of the same'